China criticizes Apple for app that tracks Hong Kong police

-HONG KONG (AP) — Apple became the latest company targeted for Chinese pressure over protests in Hong Kong after the ruling Communist Party’s main newspaper criticized the tech giant Wednesday for a smartphone app that allows activists to report police movements.
+BEIJING (AP) — Apple became the latest company targeted for Chinese pressure over protests in Hong Kong when the ruling Communist Party’s main newspaper criticized the tech giant Wednesday for a smartphone app that allows activists to report police movements.

-HKmap.live, designed by an outside supplier and available on Apple Inc.’s online store, “facilitates illegal behavior,” the People’s Daily said in a commentary.
+HKmap.live, designed by an outside supplier and available on Apple Inc.’s online store, “facilitates illegal behavior,” People’s Daily said in a commentary.

 “Is Apple guiding Hong Kong thugs?” the newspaper said.